DUNE-DAQ/appfwk/docs/README.md

 ## Writing DAQ modules: the basics

 When implenting a DAQ module, you'll want to `#include` the [`DAQModule.hpp` header](https://github.com/DUNE-DAQ/appfwk/blob/develop/include/appfwk/DAQModule.hpp), and derive your DAQ module from the `DAQModule` base class.
 The most important parts of `DAQModule.hpp` to an implementor of a DAQ module are the following:
+* `DEFINE_DUNE_DAQ_MODULE`: This is a macro which should be "called" at the bottom of your DAQ module's source file with an "argument" of the form `dunedaq::<your_package_name>::<your DAQ module name`.
+E.g., `DEFINE_DUNE_DAQ_MODULE(dunedaq::dfmodules::DataGenerator)` [at the bottom of the dfmodules package's source file](https://github.com/DUNE-DAQ/dfmodules/blob/develop/plugins/DataGenerator.cpp)
 * `register_command`: takes as arguments the name of a command and a function which should execute when the command is received.
 The function is user defined, and takes an instance of `DAQModule::data_t` as argument. `DAQModule::data_t` currently aliased to the `nlohmann::json` type and can thus be thought of as a blob of JSON-structured data. `register command` is typically called multiple times in the DAQ module's constructor, once for each relevant Run Control transition, to define the functionality of the DAQ module.
 While in principle any arbitary name could be associated with any function of arbitrary behavior to create a command, in practice implementors of DAQ modules define commands associated with the DAQ's state machine: "_conf_", "_start_", "_stop_", "_scrap_".
 Not all DAQ modules necessarily need to perform an action for each of those transitions; e.g., a module may only be designed to do something during configuration, and not change as the DAQ enters the running state ("_start_") or exits it ("_stop_").
 * `init`: this pure virtual function's implementation is meant to initialize the DAQ module instance, i.e., build objects which are meant to be persistent for the lifetime of the DAQ module.
 It takes as an argument the type `DAQModule::data_t`.
 Typically it will use parameters from the JSON in order to de-facto construct the member data (which of course is in technically constructed in the DAQ module's constructor).
 A common idiom to achieve this is to declare a `unique_ptr` to a type of interest as a member datum and then, in `init`, allocate the desired object on the heap using values from the JSON, pointing the `unique_ptr` instance to it.
 Queues are commonly built in this function; queues are described in more detail later in this document.